DenchiSoft/VTubeStudio/README.md

 ## Overriding physics settings of currently loaded VTS model

 You can override the physics settings of the currently loaded model using this request.
+Once one plugin has taken control of the physics system via this API, no other plugin can use this API until the first plugin has given up control.
+Trying to do so will return the respective error, see "[ErrorID.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs)" (`SetCurrentModelPhysicsRequestPhysicsControlledByOtherPlugin`).
+This will also return an error if no model is loaded, if any of your provided physics group IDs don't exist in the current model or if you forgot to add a value to your overrides.

+If the user has turned off physics for the currently loaded model, you cannot turn physics on using this API.
+You can only use this API to override physics/wind base values and multipliers.

 **`REQUEST`**
 ```json